michelnagme/udacity-finding-donors-project/README.md

 # Udacity Project: Finding Donors for CharityML

-This repository contains the data, code and analysis of the possibility of rainfalls being a cause the one of the greatest natural disasters in history.
-The code is part of notebooks, which also bring the analysis and conclusions.
+This repository contains files for a project completed as part of Machine Learning Introduction Nanodegree at Udacity.

 ## Table of Contents